marmelab/gaudi/README.md

 You can find an example of [how to start a Symfony application](https://github.com/marmelab/gaudi/wiki/HOW-TO:-Run-a-Symfony-Application) in the wiki.

-Another examples can be found in [the `example` folder](https://github.com/marmelab/gaudi/tree/master/example).
+Another examples can be found in [the `examples` folder](https://github.com/marmelab/gaudi/tree/master/examples).

 # Options